For information on costs, please go to Pricing.

 Scientific Editing is suitable for research manuscripts, grant applications, and reviews within the natural sciences (biology, medicine, chemistry, physics, and earth sciences).
 We do not edit in other fields, such as mathematics, engineering, humanities, and social sciences, unless the text has strong relevance to the natural sciences.
 Scientific Editing does not edit anything that will be formally assessed as part of a qualification, such as theses.

 If you are unsure whether we can help, please contact us, and we will reply within one working day.

 For information on turnaround times, please go to Pricing.

-In keeping with ethical standards for editors, we are careful not to take control of the content away from the author – for example, all of our edits are tracked so that they can easily be accepted or rejected as you see fit.
+In keeping with ethical policies for editors, we are careful not to take control of the content away from the author – for example, all of our edits are tracked so that they can easily be accepted or rejected as you see fit.
 Moreover, we do not add significant novel material to a paper, as this would constitute (ghost) authorship rather than editing.
 See our policies for further details.

 Please send us your work for editing in a Microsoft Word (.doc or .docx) file.
 Rich text format (.rtf) and text (.txt) files are also accepted – these will be edited in Microsoft Word.

 We can also help users of LaTeX – simply copy the file into a Word document.
 Once we have edited the Word file, you will be able to review and incorporate our edits before transferring the text back into LaTeX.